lyrx/sbot/Readme.md

 ![](images/sbot.png)

 # SBOT CODALYZER
-## THE Solidity Code Analyzer
+## THE Source Code Analyzer

-This project provides an extinsable static analyzer for Solidity code to identify common patterns that might indicate potential security vulnerabilities.
+This project provides an extensible static analyzer for Source code to identify common patterns that might indicate potential security vulnerabilities.
 The analyzer is written in Python and is designed for easy extensibility with additional checks.

 ## Features